-The City-owned property, which spans the width of the Fitzgerald Warehouse between King Street and Wales Alley and extends from the rear of the complex to Strand Street is currently leased and utilized as eight (8) parking spaces for the businesses located in the Fitzgerald Warehouse complex.
-These month-to-month parking agreements originated with the ODBC, however utilization of these eight (8) parking spaces is not envisioned in the adopted Waterfront Plan to be the long-term use of this 1,825 square feet of parking.
+The City-owned property, which spans the width of the Fitzgerald Warehouse between King Street and Wales Alley and extends from the rear of the complex to Strand Street was leased and utilized as eight (8) parking spaces for the businesses located in the Fitzgerald Warehouse complex prior to the temporary closure of the unit block of King Street and the northern portion of Strand Street to vehicular traffic in May 2022.
+These month-to-month parking agreements originated with the ODBC, however utilization of these eight (8) parking spaces is not envisioned in the adopted Waterfront Plan to be the long-term use of this 1,825 square foot property.
 Section F(1) of the City's Real Estate Disposition Policy states that "unsolicited offers, to purchase or lease City real estate may be accepted or rejected by the City Manager in his or her discretion based upon what is in potentially the best interest of the City.
 Council shall be notified of any unsolicited offer and its disposition by the City Manager.
+Before disposition, the property must be declared surplus."
+This City-owned property has not been declared surplus.